Thinkwell’s 2017 Guest Experience Trend Report

 The data informed Thinkwell’s Trend Report that overall, people are going to these places for fun, entertainment, and to engage together as a family.
 “Escape” also ranked high.
 This doesn’t mean people don’t also want a deep and resonant experience, but it does mean that it isn’t as strong a driver.
 Museums shouldn’t shy away from tackling the hard stories, but they should keep in mind that visitors are still looking for a pleasurable time.So what does this mean for LBE and cultural attractions in the upcoming year?
 How can we make these experiences more accessible?

 There’s a huge amount of fantastic work going on in the museum community right now about authentic inclusion within museums—and a huge percentage of minority respondents indicating they plan on going even more frequently in 2018 underscores the need for this.
 Museums, as well as other LBE experiences, have an incredible opportunity before them: by reaching out to and meaningfully including diverse community voices in their strategic, exhibition, and programming processes, they can build genuine relationships and co-create experiences that both resonate with and reflect their audiences.
-It’s not enough to talk about minorities in exhibits, they have to be actively involved in the process.
+It’s not enough to talk about minorities in exhibits they have to be actively involved in the process.

-On an even more basic level, museums, attractions, and LBE in general, would be wise to also look at staff training and policies, informational materials, and signage to make sure their spaces are welcoming to everyone.
+On an even more basic level, museums, attractions, and LBE in general would be wise to also look at staff training and policies, informational materials, and signage to make sure their spaces are welcoming to everyone.
 There’s a plethora of incidents and examples of casual racism in museums, rooted in stereotypes and cultural strictures of “who belongs” in a museum and how you should behave in one.
-MASS Action, a diverse working group spearheaded by the Minneapolis Institute of Art which focuses on museums as places of social transformation, has great resources on these issues.
+MASS Action, a diverse working group spearheaded by the Minneapolis Institute of Art that focuses on museums as places of social transformation, has great resources on these issues.
 If cultural and entertainment experiences, and museums in particular, take the time and put in the hard work now to address diversity and inclusion, they’ll will be better poised to capitalize on the uptick in minority visitorship reflected in our data.

 Finally, this is great news for local community economies.
 We’ve known for a long time that museums, zoos, aquariums, theme parks, amusement parks, and other attractions are job creators.
-With more people taking advantage of leisure time offerings, that also means more money going into these attractions – which in turn leads to more jobs and increased investment by these venues on new construction, marketing, and more.
+With more people taking advantage of leisure time offerings, that also means more money going into these attractions—which in turn leads to more jobs and increased investment by these venues on new construction, marketing, and more.
 This is a huge potential opportunity for communities to work together on strategies to leverage this increase in attendance and create new offerings, such as art fairs, performance festivals, and Third Thursday and First Friday programming.
 People want fun, they want to enjoy themselves, and they’re looking for more ways to hang out with friends and family: communities can build on their existing attractions base to create something truly authentic, enticing, and exciting.